 In the midst of chaos and stress, whether it’s from daily life or a big event such a childbirth, most of us experience anxiousness, if not all out panic.
 Our nervous systems get wound up, and we may feel helpless against these uncomfortable feelings.
-But there IS help.
+But, there IS help.
 Certain practices can be effective in helping us better deal with this struggle, whether it’s birth or any situation when the pressure is on.
-So even though we may be struggling, we are not at it’s mercy, at least not completely.
 So what can do?

 But the really cool part is that our breath also acts as a *thermostat*.
 This means that we can use our breath to not just read the temperature of our nervous system, but also control it, just like the thermostat on your wall controls your AC.
 When the nervous system is “hot”, we can “cool” down by breathing intentionally—slowing the breath, making it softer, and relaxing the muscles in the face, throat, and torso that facilitate breathing.

 And we know this instinctively, right?
 You’ve never told a panicking friend to breathe faster.
 Instead, you’ve likely encouraged them to relax by taking deep, slow breaths.
-So, this isn’t rocket science, nor it is some mysterious, esoteric wizardry.
+This isn’t rocket science, nor it is some mysterious wizardry.
 Using our breath to both gauge and affect our fight or flight response is not just instinct, but basic common sense.

 However, instinct or not, it does take practice to make the breath work as well as we need it to, especially for birth.
 As with anything, practice makes progress, and, thankfully, we’ve got a really effective method for honing this skill.
 It’s simple.
 It works.
 And it can take even the most anxious of us from fighting and fleeing to resting and relaxing in a matter of minutes, even during birth.